The Guide for Local Area Planning

 Explore your community with us

 Our communities should reflect the activity of the people who are there now and be attractive to those who will choose to move there in the future.
 Our communities are great and remain great by how they grow and how we experience them.

 Applying the Guide in real life

-The Guidebook is a tool in the local area planning process
+The Guide is a tool in the local area planning process

-The Guidebook is the key tool used by citizens, stakeholders and City planners to create community local area plans.
+The Guide is the key tool used by citizens, stakeholders and City planners to create community local area plans.
 It was used by citizens to develop the draft North Hill Communities Local Area Plan, and it’s currently being used to develop the Westbrook and Heritage Communities Local Area Plans.

 Citizens and stakeholders work with City planners to determine the type of growth that’s appropriate for the different areas in a community.
 This growth is based on people and their activities in a community.
 The “Urban Form” categories and “scales” in Chapter 2 are customized for each local area plan, so future growth respects and builds on a community’s unique conditions and environments.
-If appropriate, the local area planning process can also augment the Guidebook’s policies to better reflect a community’s context.
+If appropriate, the local area planning process can also augment the Guide’s policies to better reflect a community’s context.

-Developers and industry will also use the Guidebook to develop sites.
+Developers and industry will also use the Guide to develop sites.
 It provides them consistent policies and community design elements (built form) to keep the community’s long-term best interests in mind.